tarantool/tarantool/doc/sphinx/book/box/box_space.rst

         Insert a new tuple using an auto-increment primary key.
 The space specified by space-name must have a NUM primary key index of type TREE.
 The primary-key field will be incremented before the insert.
+        This is only applicable for the memtx storage engine.

         :param space_object space-object:
         :param lua-table,box.tuple tuple: tuple's fields, other than the primary-key field.